michael-gann/nodejs-sfs/readme.md

 # Usage

-Once you have the app running on localhost, you will be able to start making requests to the API on localhost.
-If you followed the steps above you can use the url for the serverless version of this API, but the examples will use localhost.
+Once you have the API running on localhost, you will be able to start making requests to the API on localhost.
+If you followed the steps above you can use the url for the serverless version of this API.

 ## Routes